ceph/ceph/doc/dev/perf_histograms.rst

 =================

 The perf histograms build on perf counters infrastructure.
 Histograms are built for a number of counters and simplify gathering data on which groups of counter values occur most often over time.
-Perf histograms are currently unsigned 64-bit integer counters, so they're mostly useful for time and sizes.
+Perf histograms are currently unsigned 64-bit integer counters, so they are mostly useful for time and sizes.
 Data dumped by perf histogram can then be feed into other analysis tools/scripts.

 Access
 ------